ZbigniewTomanek/ekexport/README.md

 ## Motivation

 I built ekexport after running into limitations with AppleScript-based approaches.
 In my setup, AppleScript could only reliably export events stored locally and struggled to access events from cloud-synced calendars.
 Having a single tool that exports everything visible in the Apple Calendar app is far more convenient because macOS manages access to all accounts (iCloud, Google, etc.) under one permissions model—no need to juggle separate access tokens for each provider.
-This makes automation straightforward and dependable, which is especially useful for my AI agent running on a Mac mini server.
+This makes automation straightforward and dependable, which is especially useful for my personal AI agent running on a Mac mini server.

 ## Requirements